tomgoter/w251/hw9/README.md

 **5. Did you monitor network traffic (hint: apt install nmon ) ?
 Was network the bottleneck?**
 - Yes, see the summary discussion.
 I did not upgrade the port speed from the default of 100Mbps to 1000Mbps.
 The net effect of this was not a 10x slowdown, but a 17x slowdown (30 seconds per step vs 1.7 seconds per step).
 So clearly the network is the bottleneck.
 **6. Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?**
+- The learning rate is set to use a warm-up over 8000 steps.
+Basically what this does is apply a linear ramp up from near 0 learning rate, to settle in at the finally desired learning rate of 1e-3.
 **7. How big was your training set (mb)?
 How many training lines did it contain?**
 - The English training set is 593MB, and contains more than 4.5 million sentences.
 Obviously since this is a translation problem there are the same number of German sentences meaning we are really training on over 1 GB of data.
 **8. What are the files that a TF checkpoint is comprised of?**